This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 4. Download the Compatible App

 Download the manufacturer's app (such as Ring, Nest, or Arlo) before installation.
 The app will guide you through setup and device management.
 Popular doorbell options include the Ring Battery Doorbell Plus, Google Nest Doorbell Wired 3rd Gen, Aqara Doorbell Camera G400, Arlo Essential Video Doorbell Wired, Eufy Security Video Doorbell C31, Roku Doorbell & Chime, and Aqara Doorbell Camera Hub G410 for comprehensive entry monitoring.
+If you haven't settled on a brand yet, the video doorbell brand comparison guide breaks down Ring, Nest, Arlo, and Eufy on resolution, subscription cost, and ecosystem fit side by side.

 1. Turn Off Power for Wired Doorbells